Find your ideal TV package

 Frequently asked questions

-Can I watch Netflix on Virgin TV, Sky, BT TV or TalkTalk TV?
+Can I watch Netflix on Virgin Media, Sky, BT or TalkTalk?

-You can watch Netflix on all subscription TV set-top boxes except those from Sky.
+You can watch Netflix on all subscription TV set-top boxes.
 Netflix is available in the ‘On Demand’ menu on YouView and YouView+ (BT TV or TalkTalk TV) and on channel 204 on Virgin’s V6 box.
-You will need an additional Netflix subscription to watch it in all cases.
+You will need a Netflix subscription to watch it in all cases.

 Can I watch my subscription TV service on my mobile or tablet?